BeameryHQ/ddd-ts/README.md

 // Re-constitute a person from some persistance layer const john = new Person({
-  id: 1,              // <- This enforces continuity over the Entity's lifecycle, as it moves back and forth between in-memory and the persistance layer
+  id: '1234',              // <- This enforces continuity over the Entity's lifecycle, as it moves back and forth between the in-memory and persistance layers
   name: 'John Smith',
   address: '22 Baker Street',
   phone: 01234567890